 R.W.
 Meyer Sugar Mill/Molokai Museum & Cultural Center

-Located topside Moloka'i on highway 470 at the four-mile marker, the Meyer site features the restored 1878 sugar mill with a mule-driven cane crusher and operational steam engine.
+Located topside Moloka'i on Highway 470 at the four-mile marker, the Meyer site features the restored 1878 sugar mill with a mule-driven cane crusher and operational steam engine.
 The cultural center has changing exhibits and artifacts.
 Tours are offered Monday through Saturday for a nominal fee.
-Rudolph Meyer was a German sugar farmer and rancher who came to Moloka'i in 1848.
-He served as the supervisor for the isolated Kalawao settlement from 1866 till his death in 1897.
+Rudolph Meyer was a German sugar farmer and rancher who came to Molokai in 1848.
+He served as the supervisor for the isolated Kalawao Settlement from 1866 until his death in 1897.

-For more information contact: www.hawaiiweb.com/molokai/html/sites/rw or Moloka'i Museum & Cultural Center.
-POB 986, Kaunakakai, HI 96742
+For more information contact: www.hawaiiweb.com/molokai/html/sites/rw or Molokai Museum & Cultural Center.
+PO BOX 986, Kaunakakai, HI 96742

 Pala'au State Park

 Pelekunu Preserve: Containing 5,714 acres on the rugged north shore, this valley can be accessed only by foot or by boat.
-This remoterness has protected the lowland rain forests, verdant sea cliffs and one of Hawai'i's last remaining free flowing streams.
-For safety reasons, the Nature Conversancy does not encourage public access to this preserve.
+This remoteness has protected the lowland rain forests, verdant sea cliffs and one of Hawai'i's last remaining free flowing streams.
+For safety reasons, the Nature Conservancy does not encourage public access to this preserve.

-There are seven other park system units in the state of Hawai'i also managed by the National Park Service.
-Kalaupapa National Historical Park shares knowledge and broad themes with these NPS parks, including: volcanism; geology; endangered flora & fauna; decreasing habitat; threats from introduced alien species; Hawaiian culture; land use and history.
+There are seven other National Park Service units in the state of Hawai'i also managed by the National Park Service.
+Kalaupapa National Historical Park shares knowledge and broad themes with these parks, including: volcanism; geology; endangered flora & fauna; decreasing habitat; threats from introduced alien species; Hawaiian culture; land use and history.